TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: : A MAST Benchmark

 \subsection{Downstream Tasks}

-In \bench, we assembled a set of 14 tasks spanning across diverse timescales, modalities, and predictive objectives.
-We arranged them into 4 broad groups that represent some of the major modeling challenges arising in real-world fusion experiments.
-The 4 groups include: instantaneous reconstruction, short‑term magnetics dynamics, slow transport‑driven profile evolution, and long‑range forecasting of rare but safety‑critical events and MHD activity.
+In \bench, we assembled a set of 14 tasks.
+We divided them into 4 groups representing some of the major modeling challenges arising in real-world fusion experiments.
+The 4 groups include: instantaneous reconstruction, short‑term magnetics dynamics, slow transport‑driven profile evolution, and long‑range forecasting of MHD activity.
 Table~\ref{tab:downstream-tasks} summarizes definitions of tasks and groups.